 How To Increase Your Take Home Pay

 You don't need a raise to take home more money.
-Between pre-tax retirement accounts, health savings accounts, flexible spending accounts, and a properly calibrated W-4 form, most American workers can increase their monthly paycheck by $200–$600+ without earning a single extra dollar.
-These strategies work by legally reducing the amount of your income that is subject to taxation — which is exactly how the US tax code was designed to work.
-Here are five proven strategies to increase your take-home pay starting with your next paycheck.
+I know that sounds like a sales pitch, but it's true — and it's backed by basic tax math that most workers have never had explained to them.
+Between pre-tax retirement accounts, health savings accounts, flexible spending accounts, and a properly calibrated W-4, most American workers can increase their monthly paycheck by $200–$600+ without earning a single extra dollar.
+These strategies work by legally reducing the amount of your income that's subject to taxation — which is exactly how the US tax code was designed to work.
+Here are five proven strategies to increase your take-home pay, potentially starting with your very next paycheck.

 Calculate Your Take-Home Pay